open-policy-agent/opa/docs/content/decision-logs.md

 be considered sensitive.

-By default, OPA queries the `data.system.log.mask` path prior to encoding and uploading decision logs.
+By default, OPA queries the `data.system.log.mask` path prior to encoding and uploading decision logs or calling custom decision log plugins.

 OPA provides the decision log event as input to the policy query and expects the query to return a set of JSON Pointers that refer to fields in the decision log event to erase.

 For example, assume OPA is queried with the following `input` document: